Oregon Institute of Technology, Klamath Falls: Clubs and activities

-The university has many different clubs and activities on campus which operate under the umbrella of the school's student government organization, Associated Students of OIT (ASOIT).
-Among these are student chapters of professional societies, such as the American Society of Civil Engineers and American Dental Hygienists' Association, Alpha Sigma Alpha sorority, Phi Delta Theta fraternity, Engineers Without Borders, recreational activity programs, special interest groups, cultural awareness organizations, student media, and academic honor societies.
+The institution has many different clubs and activities on campus which operate under the umbrella of the school's student government organization, Associated Students of OIT.
+Among these are student chapters of professional societies, such as the American Society of Civil Engineers and American Dental Hygienists' Association, Alpha Sigma Alpha sorority, Phi Delta Theta fraternity, recreational activity programs, special interest groups, cultural awareness organizations, student media, and academic honor societies.
 Also, Oregon Tech's student chapter of the Society of Automotive Engineers competes in the annual SAE Mini Baja event.
 The Renewable Energy Engineering program also has a club open to all majors and is working toward becoming a chapter of the Association of Energy Engineers.
 The Oregon Tech Robotics Club invites students from many majors to collaborate on multidisciplinary robotics projects such as the MATE ROV competition and to support community members in technical projects.